Animal field guide

 - using brief water before it disappears

-Habitat: Why this environment: Fairy Shrimp belongs in temporary rain pools, vernal pools, and seasonal wetlands.
+Habitat: Native range keys: north_america.
+Why this environment: Fairy Shrimp belongs in temporary rain pools, vernal pools, and seasonal wetlands.
 That setting matters because it creates the exact puzzle Temporary Pool Window solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

-Native range: Why this environment: Fairy Shrimp belongs in temporary rain pools, vernal pools, and seasonal wetlands.
+Native range: Native range keys: north_america.
+Why this environment: Fairy Shrimp belongs in temporary rain pools, vernal pools, and seasonal wetlands.
 That setting matters because it creates the exact puzzle Temporary Pool Window solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

 To find Vernal Pool Fairy Shrimp in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside why this environment: Fairy Shrimp belongs in temporary rain pools, vernal pools, and seasonal wetlands.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Why this environment: Fairy Shrimp belongs in temporary rain pools, vernal pools, and seasonal wetlands.
 That setting matters because it creates the exact puzzle Temporary Pool Window solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose. than by covering too much ground.

 - Quiet marsh edges, reedbeds, river bends, or shallow wetland margins